Andrey9871234/Tea-House/documentation/Scholarly.md

 The system shall allow users to browse the menu of tea items by category, such as green tea, black tea, and herbal tea.
 The system shall display the name, price, and description of each tea item in the menu.
 The system shall allow users to add a tea item to their cart by clicking on the corresponding “Add to Cart” button.
-The system shall display an error message if the user inputs an invalid search query.
-The system shall display an error message if the user attempts to add an item to their cart without specifying the quantity.
 The system shall allow users to adjust the quantity of each tea item in their cart before submitting their order.
 The system shall display the total cost of the items in the user’s cart.
-The system shall provide a “Checkout” button for users to submit their order.
+The system shall provide a “Submit” button for users to submit their order.
 The system shall display an error message if the user attempts to checkout without specifying a valid delivery address.
 The system shall display a confirmation message with the details of the order, including the estimated delivery time and the seats allocated for the user, after the user successfully submits their order.